 Make-Ahead Components:

-• Cupcakes: Bake and freeze as mentioned above.
+- Cupcakes: Bake and freeze as mentioned above.

-• Banana pudding: Store in the fridge for up to 3 days.
+- Banana pudding: Store in the fridge for up to 3 days.
 Just give it a good stir before using.

-• Buttercream frosting: Can be made 1–2 days in advance.
+- You can prepare the buttercream a day or two ahead of time without any trouble.
 Keep it in the fridge, then let it soften and re-whip before piping.

 Quick Tip: If you’re transporting the cupcakes, chill them first.
 It keeps everything firm and picture-perfect when you’re on the go.